markNZed/processism-react-three/storyboard.md

 ### 7.4.2.
 Animation
 Two similar particles are sent to two different entities.
 Upon receiving the particles, the entities change to different colors, illustrating how they interpret the same "information" differently.
 ### 7.4.3.
 Narration
 Let’s turn to the nature of information itself.
-In processism, information isn’t something fixed or static—it’s a process that emerges through interactions.
+In process philosophy, information isn’t something fixed or static—it’s a process that emerges through interactions.

 Imagine two particles, both seemingly identical, sent to different entities.
 Each entity receives the particle, but instead of reacting the same way, they change to different colors.
 The 'information' they received wasn’t simply contained in the particles themselves.
 It arose through the interaction between the particle and the receiving entity, shaped by their unique histories and contexts.